 Rationale: Active Transportation plans identify options that promote physical activity through alternate forms of transportation.
 Benefits of having an Active Transportation Plan include: Potential to access active transportation grants; Identification of opportunities for partnership; and Generation of interest from the local community for volunteer programs and fundraising.
 It is recommended that RDN staff prepare active transportation map and report based on work done to date through the CPTS and related processes.

-to date through the CP15 and related proces

-Resources: Moderate Staff Time

-Recommended Timing: 2015
+Resources: Moderate Staff Time Recommended Timing: 2015